jfnavarro/st_analysis/README.md

 A set of scripts (described below) will then be available in your system or the environment if you chose to work on a specific environment.

-Note that you can always type ´script_name.py --help´ to get more information about how a script works.
+Note that you can always type ´´script_name.py --help´´ to get more information about how a script works.

 ## Analysis tools